Random networks with sublinear preferential attachment: The giant component: Properties of the degree evolution process

-Moreover, the evolutions $(\cZ[m,\,\cdot\,]\colon m\iN)$ are independent.
-We suppose that under $\IP^k$ the evolution $(\cZ[m,n] \colon n\geq m)$ starts in $\cZ[m,m]=k$.
+Moreover, the evolutions $(\cZ[m, \cdot]\dvtx m\iN)$ are independent.
+We suppose that under $\IP^k$ the evolution $(\cZ[m,n] \dvtx n\geq m)$ starts in $\cZ[m,m]=k$.
 We write

-In this section we provide several preliminary results for the process $(\cZ[m,n] \colon n\geq m)$ and its continuous time analogue $(Z_t \colon t\geq 0)$.
+We provide several preliminary results for the process $(\cZ[m,n] \dvtx n\geq m)$ and its continuous-time analog $(Z_t \dvtx t\geq0)$ in this section.
 These form the basis for the computations in the network.
-We start by analysing the process $(Z_t \colon t\geq 0)$ in Section~\ref{se.cont} and then give the analogous results for the processes $(\cZ[m,n] \colon n\geq m)$ in Section~\ref{se.disc}.
-We then compare the processes in Section~\ref{se.comp}.
+We start by analysing the pure birth process $(Z_t \dvtx t\geq0)$ and its associated semigroup $(P_t \dvtx t \geq0)$ in Section~\ref{secont}, and then give the analogous results for the processes $(\cZ[m,n] \dvtx n\geq m)$ in Section \ref {sedisc}.
+We then compare the processes in Section~\ref{secomp}.